What you need to know when you’re investing your money into Superannuation.

 John is 67 years old and has $2.1 million in Super (a 30% tax free component and a 70% taxable component).
 He is in good health and expects to live for many more years.

 He only has about $5,000 worth of other income in his personal name.
-John withdraws $500,000 from his super and invests in own name.
+John withdraws $500,000 from his Super and invests in his own name.
 Assuming these funds will earn 5%, that would equate to an additional $25,000 of income.